xanather/xti/README.md

 ![screenshotv01.png](screenshotv01.png)

 The pre-existing Windows virtual touch keyboard is terrible for typing on for productivity.
-+ Mainly designed for programmers.
++ Mainly designed for power users where all standard keyboard keys are available.
 + Has basic extensible JSON config.
 + Designed to work on with thumbs only in the middle of the tablet in portrait mode (like a big mobile phone).
 + Brings the cursor back by using virtual keyboard area as a touchpad simultaneously.

-WORK IN PROGRESS:
-1. Moving cursor by using left and right key area's as a virtual touchpad.
-2. Modifier keys support.

 ## Known limitations
 - Don't change scaling or DPI of the system after starting.